aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

-Only the Numba and Cython methods are significantly faster than Pandas' built_in vectorization!
+Only the Numba and Cython methods are significantly faster than Pandas' built_in vectorization (`pandas_vectorize`)!